 Our customers use the ferry service, owned and operated by an island family.
 We encourage them to visit the local craft shop and museum, and we sell some local craft products from the hotel.

-All our photographs throughout the hotel are by a local photographer.
+All our photographs throughout the hotel are by local historian and photographer Marie Coyne.

 We have been involved in Bia BoFinne, the Inishbofin food festival since it was started in 2013, hosting cooking demonstrations and providing our own home grown lamb for use in the festival.

 We use locally caught pollock on our menus and local vegetables from Lacey’s Farm whenever possible.

 We are actively involved in the Inishbofin Tourism Association and support initiatives that benefit the island such as the Wild Atlantic Way and local festivals such as Bia Bo Finne and Inishbofin Trad weekend.

 Over the past 5 years we have raised over €200,000 for Down Syndrome Galway, a charity which provides speech and language services to 100 families in Galway and Connemara.
 We organise the annual Inishbofin Half Marathon & 10K run, Bike 2 Bofin charity cycle and other fundraising events.
 These also bring business to other accommodation providers and the ferry operator.